jtibbertsma/ExplodingColumns/readme.md

 - [x] After the game ends, have a button to play again.
 (Right now, you have to reload the page)
   - [x] Have a nice transparent overlay over the canvas that fades in after the game ends
 - [ ] Factor game logic out of GameView.
+- [ ] Instead of a combo just slowing down fall rate if the fall rate has sped up, let combos prevent the fall rate from rising for a certain amount of time.
 - [ ] Display the number of turns that a player has survived.
   - [ ] Store a player's high score as a cookie on their browser.
 - [ ] Display the colors of the pair of tiles that will fall on the next turn.